 Jonathan Payne on balancing developer productivity and control with Mendix by Mendix

-In this month’s rapid developer profile, we’re highlighting Jonathan Payne, web developer at Digital Risk.
+In today’s maker profile, we’re highlighting Jonathan Payne, web developer at Digital Risk.
 Find out why Jonathan made the move from database specialist to Mendix developer, and how he uses code to extend Mendix and balance productivity and control.

 What’s your education and professional background?
 Did you have prior development experience before using Mendix?

 I started out in entertainment, attending Full Sail University for recording arts.
 And while I liked studying audio and recording, I decided to continue my education in other areas after graduation.
 I started to take development courses to help my job prospects and completed a SQL development certification program.